 5. Get Out of the Centre of Amsterdam

-The Centre of Amsterdam around Central Station and Dam Square, also known as Amsterdam Centrum, is busy, commercialised and a little intimidating at times I found, as this is where the Red Light District is, plus many Coffeeshops selling weed.
+The Centre of Amsterdam around Central Station and Dam Square, also known as Amsterdam Centrum, is busy, commercialised and a little intimidating at times I found especially whilst on a solo travel trip in Amsterdam, as this is where the Red Light District is, plus many Coffeeshops selling weed.
 Therefore it does attract the big groups of people who come to Amsterdam for this.

 I would definitely recommend seeing this part of the city, and I’ve written up a really good way to explore the centre of Amsterdam here, however, know that there is much more to Amsterdam than this area I wouldn’t spend too much time here.
 A great local place to go is to Amsterdam Noord aka Amsterdam North.